 Program 2: Data Services Goal A: Provide, protect, and support enterprise technology infrastructure components to enable the effective and efficient use of IT.
 Objective A.1.
 The overall objective of Data Services is to provide reliable, available, secure, and cost effective computing services around the clock for all state agencies requiring shared data, large scale computing resources, web and e-mail resources, and/or specialized technical support.
 These services are provided through a Mississippi cloud offering with equipment housed in the State Data Centers and through services provided by partner companies.
 Outcome: Maintain z114 mainframe system availability Outcome: Maintain DASD storage availability Outcome: Maintain Tape system availability Outcome: Maintain VMware cluster environment availability Outcome: Maintain Proxy F5 services system in support of websites/applications Outcome: Power distribution uptime A.1.1.
 Strategy: Provide sufficient computing power and physical environment to support software applications running in the State Data Centers.
 Data Services provides computer services to approximately 130 state agencies and a number of private entities that access public records.
 These services utilize the state's proxy F5 system for secure connectivity to websites and applications.
 Output: Number of hours z114 mainframe system available for use in a one-year timeframe Output: Number of hours VMware cluster environment system available for use in a one-year timeframe Output: Number of hours Proxy F5 services system in support of websites/applications available for use in a one-year timeframe Efficiency: z114 mainframe average internal response time Efficiency: z114 mainframe average cost/hour CPU Efficiency: VMware vCPU average cost/month Explanation: In recent years, many state IT organizations have seen a proliferation of redundant IT hardware and software resources implemented to address state agencies' specific needs.
 This proliferation has resulted in state agency hardware and software infrastructures with independent operations and a broad range of technical environments, service levels, and security standards.
 Often, these disparate environments are more expensive to maintain and operate than a federated statewide system.
 This fragmentation creates a duplication of effort and can present a challenge for statewide disaster preparedness and response.
 A.1.2.
 Strategy: Provide adequate storage and retrieval of data.
 Deploy storage technology for de-duplication, compression, virtual storage, thin provisioning, high capacity devices/media, and other leading edge storage technologies.
-Output: Quantity of DASD IBM storage available and managed Output: Quantity of offline tape storage Output: Quantity SAN storage available and managed Efficiency: Cost of DASD storage Efficiency: DASD I/O Average Response Time for IBM storage Efficiency: SAN Average Input/output Operations Per Second (IOPS) Primary SAN Storage Efficiency: Cost of Tape processing Efficiency: Cost of SAN storage Primary Tier 1 Explanatory: The State Data Centers house approximately 48 terabytes of online mainframe storage, 668 terabytes of open systems storage, and 2.07 petabytes of offline tape storage.
-The storage environment has been expanded by upgrading SAN fabric switches, adding tape capability, increasing online storage capacity for DASD / SAN infrastructure, implementing a data management / classification / encryption strategy, and determining the direction for use of SAN Volume Controller (SVC) storage virtualization technology.
+Output: Quantity of DASD IBM storage available and managed Output: Quantity of offline tape storage Output: Quantity SAN storage available and managed Efficiency: Cost of DASD storage Efficiency: DASD I/O Average Response Time for IBM storage Efficiency: SAN Average Input/output Operations Per Second (IOPS) Primary SAN Storage Efficiency: Cost of Tape processing Efficiency: Cost of SAN storage Primary Tier 1 Explanatory: The State Data Centers house approximately 324 terabytes of online mainframe storage, 3.5 petabytes of open systems storage, and 3.25 petabytes of offline tape storage.
+The storage environment continues to be enhanced by investing into storage technology such as Virtual Storage Area Networking to increase the efficiency of allocated storage.